indradhanush/indradhanush.github.io/_posts/blog/2024-10-04-TIL-mysql-upsert-returns-2-rows-affected.md

 1 row in set (0.01 sec)
 ```

 In fact, our query worked as expected.
+From the Database's point of view, 2 rows
+affected makes sense – 1 row that was attempted to be inserted and then another
-From the Database's point of view, 2 rows affected makes sense, but I initially found it confusing as I was writing some tests for my DB layer in Go (or else I would never have learned this cool fact!).
+row that was updated.
+But I initially found it confusing as I was writing some
+tests for my DB layer in Go (or else I would never have learned this cool
+fact!).
 Here's a short example of what my test looked like:

 ```go
 func TestUserStore_Upsert(t *testing.T) {